Skip to main content

 Hamptons

-One of the most popular kitchen styles inspired by the coastal charm of the Hamptons, this style lends itself to the famed Shaker profile cabinets and white tones that give a bright and airy feel.
+This style lends itself to the famed Shaker profile cabinets and white tones that give a bright and airy feel.
+The look is complete with classic subway tiles, a statement oversized sink and elegant pendant lighting to define the space.

 Tip: Add a touch of Hamptons or go the whole mile.